November 22, 1993, The New Yorker, Orphans of Jonestown, by Lawrence Wright,

 "Among the people most haunted by the sight of the children leaving the compound near Waco were the sons of Jim Jones.
 Fifteen years ago, when they left Jonestown to play in a basketball tournament, their father ordered the deaths of everyone they knew and loved, leaving them alone in a society uncomprehending of their experience."

 Their father ordered their deaths too, but they disobeyed.
-Bad Jones boys!
+Bad Jones boys!"wave upon wave of corpses, toppled and heaped in a fan-shaped formation"

 Sure sounds like an aerosol poison killed them.